Price

 60 miles | 96km | 5692 ft | 1734 m

-From Aubusson we cycle through this scenic region known for its volcanic landscape.
+From Aubusson we cycle through the Auvergne-Rhone-Alpes region known for its stunning vistas and volcanic landscape.

 Day 7: Le Mont Dore to St Flour

-The days starts with a climb followed by a number of ups and downs.
-As we approach Condat you will be greeted with a fantastic view over the valley before a long descent.
+The days starts with a long scenic climb out of this beautiful ski-resort towards Col de La Croix, greeted with a fantastic view over the valley before a superb long descent.

-After Condat you will have a substantial climb up to lunch followed by a 13 mile descent – woo hoo!
+After a couple of further climbs to lunch the afternoon contains some excellent downhills on silky smooth tarmac.
 We will finish our ride in the hilltop town of Saint Flour.
 Nicely situated in the Auvergne region the upper town affords superb views over the surrounding area.

 Day 8: St Flour to Mende